Sadanand012/SM_Weather_App/README.md

 # Lessons Learned

-- Gain excessive knowledge on application of HTML, CSS, JS & json.
+- Gain excessive knowledge of applications of HTML, CSS, JS, and JSON.
 - With the help of the API data design front.
 - Enjoyed the process of learning and creating front.

 # Overview of our work

 ## **Home Page**
-*This is Landing page of our website*
+*This is the Landing page of our website*
 ![Screenshot](https://i.postimg.cc/3RspTwDL/smweatherapp.png)